funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 """""""""""""""""

-This feature is used to extract all domains, IPv4 and IPv6 addresses from a adblocking formatted file and test the status and validate the extracted domains.
+This feature is used to extract all domains, IPv4 and IPv6 addresses from a adblock formatted file and test the status and validate the extracted domains.

 To use this feature you'll need to set the :ref:`domain_source` to tell